Marcono1234/lingua/Performance optimizations.md

 be > 0.
 This will most likely have no effect on the accuracy.

-This way for _n_ ngrams with the same frequency, in addition to the encoded ngrams themselves the following number of bytes would be required (assumes frequencies to be encoded with 32 bit = 4 byte):
+This way for _n_ ngrams with the same frequency, in addition to the encoded ngrams themselves the following number of bytes would be required (assumes frequencies to be encoded with 32 bits = 4 bytes):
 - If _n_ < 3: _n_ * 4
 - Else: 4 + 4 + 4 = 32-bit 0 + frequency + count (assuming count is 32-bit integer; 16 bit might suffice as well)

 This was originally implemented but discarded when a [sorted array map structure](#sorted-array-map-structure) was used for the in-memory model.
-It might still be possible to implement, but the implementation would be quite complex to sort the ngrams again, and possibly also restore the [shared frequency values structure](#shared-frequency-values).
+It might still be possible to implement, but the implementation would be quite complex to sort the ngrams again when the model is loaded, and possibly also restore the [shared frequency values structure](#shared-frequency-values).
 This might also increase loading time (to be verified; smaller model file size on the other hand might decrease read time).

 #### Trie-like model